StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 3. [Mamba](https://github.com/brian-j-smith/Mamba.jl)
 4. [DynamicHMC](https://github.com/tpapp/DynamicHMC.jl)

-At least one other mcmc option is available for mcmc in Julia:
+At least one other package is available for mcmc in Julia:

 5. [Klara](https://github.com/JuliaStats/Klara.jl)

 Time constraints prevented this option to be in `StatisticalRethinking.jl`.

-A secondary objective of `StatisticalRethinking.jl` is to compare definition and executions of a variety of models in the above lited 4 mcmc options.
+A secondary objective of `StatisticalRethinking.jl` is to compare definition and execution of a variety of models in the above listed 4 mcmc packages.

 ## Layout of the package